 The 2026 Porte Parole Pitch Night

-The event will be accessible live in Quebec Sign Language (LSQ).
+The event was accessible live in Quebec Sign Language (LSQ).

 About the Porte Parole Pitch